 Without market research, it would be nearly impossible to successfully grow a business.
 Market research survey(s) obtain key insights about the target population, such as what products will be popular, what services matter most, what demographics make up the population, and much more.
 This information can then be used to build advertising and marketing campaigns, improve customer service and product selection, and even help the business prepare for particular seasons.
 Anyone interested in opening a business should understand the importance of conducting and analyzing market research long before they open their doors to the public.

 In addition, and as many business owners quickly learn, business is never stagnant.
 There are seasons when business picks up and slows down.
 A flower shop, for example, may find that its business really picks up during the week leading up to Valentine’s Day and the week leading up to Mother’s Day.
-An auto body shop might find it gets an uptick in customers as the cold weather starts to set in and customers prepare their cars for winter.
-The same way businesses tend to have more successful seasons than others, market research also has more successful times than others.
+An auto body shop might find it gets an uptick in customers as Winter sets in.
+The same way some seasons are more successful than others, certain times can be more successful to conduct market research than others.
 Sometimes, knowing when to conduct the research can be as critical as the research itself.

 Research before renting building space

-It can be tempting to conduct market research when the picture is rosy and business is good.
-If for no other reason, that is when the revenue is there and the cost can be incurred.
-However, conducting market research at the wrong time, such as when business levels are high, can provide misleading information and not provide the business owners with the crucial information they need regarding market conditions when business is poor.
-After all, it is when business is poor that we need to know why and how to fix it, so this is precisely when market research should be done.
+It can be tempting to only conduct market research when the picture is rosy and business is good.
+If for no other reason than this is when the revenue is there and the cost is easier to incur.
+However, conducting market research only when business levels are high, can provide misleading information instead of providing management with the crucial information needed regarding market conditions when business is poor as well as good.

-Conducting research during low periods is similar to conducting research before the company existed and before the company had revenues at all, providing us with that critical information needed to increase sales.
-Over time, by conducting longitudinal studies, companies can get a balanced look at their business throughout the year and begin to predict peak seasons, having identified the variables that cause the peaks and valleys, and having learned to manage their business to maximize the timing of the market.
+Conducting research during low periods is similar to conducting research before the company existed and before the company had revenues at all, providing us with the critical information needed to increase sales.
+Over time, by conducting longitudinal studies when times are good and bad, companies can get a balanced look at their business throughout the year and begin to predict peak seasons, having identified the variables that cause the peaks and valleys, and having learned to manage their business to maximize the timing of the market.

 NBRI helps companies just like yours become global leaders by combining powerful research with deep analytics.
 If you’re ready to join their ranks, here’s how we can help: